Annuore/anu-i4ops/kubevirt/README.md

 Included in this repo is the [kube-files](kube-files) directory that contains examples of vm, vmi and container disk manifest files.
 The [dockerfile](dockerfile) builds a docker image that can be mounted on a vmi as a containerdisk image

+**NOTE: Run commands on the remote host(on which the cluster is to be deployed) as a regular user not as sudo**

 ### Quick Steps
 - Install kubevirt operator as described [here](https://kubevirt.io/user-guide/operations/installation/) or enable the kubevirt [addon](https://kubevirt.io/quickstart_minikube/) on [minikube](https://minikube.sigs.k8s.io/docs/start/).